Queensland University of Technology Brisbane Australia Skip bannerSkip to content A university for the real world - Manual of Policies and Procedures

 Modification History

-Queensland University of Technology (QUT) is committed to establishing an organisational philosophy and culture that ensures effective business risk management is an integral part of all university activities and a core management capability.
-Risk management allows the University to take advantage of opportunities to improve its outcomes and outputs by ensuring that any risk taken is based on informed decision-making and on realistic analysis of possible outcomes.
+This policy details QUT’s approach to risk management.
+The university is committed to promoting an organisational culture that values effective risk management as a core management capability.
+QUT recognises that risk management is a critical component of good management practice and an essential element of governance.
+Effective risk management allows the university to take advantage of opportunities to improve its outcomes by ensuring that any risk taken is based on informed decision-making and realistic analysis.

 Top